Nuisance Complaint Procedure

-The legal definition of a nuisance animal is found in Orange County Codified Ordinance 4-1-48:
+The legal definition of a nuisance animal is found in Orange County Codified Ordinance 4-1-48, which states:

 The entire process for the Nuisance Complaint Procedure is as follows:

-You, as the reporting party, initiate the first complaint by mailing in the completed Nuisance Complaint Form.
+- You, as the complainant, initiate the first complaint by mailing in the completed Nuisance Complaint Form.
 Once the complaint form is received and entered, a postcard notifying the animal owner of the complaint is sent.

-If after 10 days the nuisance violation continues, you must file a second complaint with OC Animal Care through the Nuisance Animal Desk.
-If the Nuisance Animal Desk is not contacted within 90 days of the initial complaint, the file will be purged.
-Upon second complaint, the dog owner is given 14 days to resolve the violation.
+- If after 10 days the nuisance violation continues, you must file a second complaint with OC Animal Care.
+If OC Animal Care is not contacted within 90 days of the initial complaint, the file will be purged.
+Upon second complaint, the alleged violator is given 14 days to resolve the violation.

-If the situation still exists after the 14-day period, you must file a third complaint with OC Animal care through the Nuisance Animal Desk.
+- If the situation still exists after the 14-day period, you must file a third complaint with OC Animal Care.
 At the third complaint, you will be mailed a Nuisance Statement Form, including a sample statement form and directions for completion of the form.
 This completed form, when returned to OC Animal Care, is used to document the history of the situation.

-Once the Nuisance Statement Form is received, OC Animal Care will issue a Notice to Abate (final warning) to the nuisance animal owner.
-After this notice is hand delivered to the owner by an Animal Control Officer, the owner is given 15 days to remedy the nuisance violation.
+- Once the Nuisance Statement Form is received, OC Animal Care will issue a Notice to Abate (final warning) to the alleged violator.
+After this notice is hand delivered by an Animal Control Public Education Officer, the alleged violator is given 15 days to remedy the nuisance violation.

-If the problem remains unresolved after the 15 days, the complainant must again contact the Nuisance Animal Desk and request a petition packet (legal evidence).
+- If the problem remains unresolved after the 15 days, the complainant must again contact OC Animal Care and request a petition packet.
+The petition packet includes documents that you will need to complete which will serve as legal evidence to support your case.
 The complainant then has 45 days to complete the packet and return it to OC Animal Care.

 The ultimate resolution of a complaint in court occurs only after all the steps have been filed.
 The process is lengthy, but required if the case proceeds to court.
 Information of the complaining party will be kept confidential until the case is heard in court.